CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.module.signature_status.rst

 The VMware: VM Host: Module: Signature Status test is used to verify no unauthorized kernel modules are loaded on the ESXi host.

+The vmhost_module_object element is used by a vmhost_module_test to define the vmhost name and connection string, and name of the module to be evaluated.

+The vmhost_module_state element holds information regarding the signed status of the specified module.

 Technical Details
 -----------------